arindal1/automation-scripts/sys_monitor/README.md

 ### Dependencies:

-Sure, here are the dependencies used in your script:
+Here are the dependencies used in your script:

 1. **psutil:**
    - Purpose: Provides an interface for retrieving information on running processes and system utilization (CPU, memory, disks, network, sensors).